Anna Politkovskaya: Detention in Chechnya

 Early in 2001, Politkovskaya was detained by military officials in the southern mountain village of Khattuni.
 She was investigating complaints from 90 Chechen families about "punitive raids" by federal forces.
-She interviewed a Chechen grandmother from the village of Tovzeni, Rosita, who endured 12 days of beatings, electric shocks, and confinement in a pit.
+She interviewed a Chechen grandmother, Rosita from the village of Tovzeni, who endured 12 days of beatings, electric shocks, and confinement in a pit.
 The men who arrested Rosita presented themselves as FSB-employees.
 The torturers requested a ransom from Rosita's relatives, who negotiated a smaller amount that they were able to pay.
 Another interviewee described killings and rapes of Chechen men in a "concentration camp with a commercial streak" near the village of Khattuni.

 Upon leaving the camp, Politkovskaya was detained, interrogated, beaten, and humiliated: "The young officers tortured me, skillfully hitting my sore-spots.
 They looked through my children's pictures, making a point of saying what they would like to do to the kids.
 This went on for about three hours."
 She was subjected to a mock execution using a BM-21 Grad multiple-launch rocket system, then poisoned with a cup of tea that made her vomit.
 Her tape-records were confiscated.
 She described her mock execution:

 A lieutenant colonel with a swarthy face and dull dark bulging eyes said in a businesslike tone: "Let's go.
 I'm going to shoot you."
 He led me out of the tent into complete darkness.
 The nights here are impenetrable.
 After we walked for a while, he said, "Ready or not, here I come."
 Something burst with pulsating fire around me, screeching, roaring, and growling.
 The lieutenant colonel was very happy when I crouched in fright.
 It turned out that he had led me right under the "Grad" rocket launcher at the moment it was fired.

 After the mock execution, the Russian lieutenant colonel said to her: "Here's the banya.
 Take off your clothes."
 Seeing that his words had no effect, he got very angry: "A real lieutenant colonel is courting you, and you say no, you militant bitch."

 In 2006, the European Court of Human Rights found the Russian Federation responsible for the forced disappearance of a suspected Ingush militant, Khadzhi-Murat Yandiyev.
 Colonel-General Alexander Baranov, the commander of the Russian Caucasus deployment mentioned by Politkovskaya's camp guide as the one who ordered captured militants to be kept in the pits, was filmed as he ordered Yandiyev to be executed.